George Sokolsky: China 1918-1932

 In March 1918, "the Bolsheviks kicked him out" of Russia.
 With the help of Trotsky, he was able to flee to China, landing with one Yankee dollar in his pocket to work for the Committee on Public Information in Shanghai.
 He continued as special correspondent for English-language newspapers such as St. Louis Post-Dispatch and London Daily Express as well as contributor to the Philadelphia Public Ledger and The New York Times.
 He also served as editor for the North China Star in Tientsin.
 He acted as an informant and propagandist for sundry conflicting Asian and Western clients, including Cen Chunxuan.
 He became "China's official intermediary between foreign bankers and Chinese ministries."
 Sokolsky became political adviser and friend to Sun Yat-sen, and wrote for his English-language Shanghai Gazette.
 He also befriended colorful characters that ranged from "Two-Gun" Cohen to Soong Mei-ling, and identified Chiang Kai-shek as "the only revolutionist in China who could make the revolution stick."

 Sokolsky's 14-year-long stint in China enabled him to hold himself out as an expert on Asian matters upon his repatriation to the US.
 His experience of Chinese culture was tinged with ambivalence: "Perhaps in no other city does so much human energy go into the search for amusement as among the foreign population of Shanghai.
 Ladies go to their amusements with even greater avidity.
 Work at home can always be done by boys and amahs and club life becomes the center of one's aims and ambitions.
 Dinner parties at clubs and hotels, night after night of dancing and jazz, turn the sweet girl who comes here to marry a man out East into a tired matron while still in her thirties: blasé, wearied and uninterested in life."
 Sokolsky went on to complain about the corrosive effect of the "foreign exchange" upon the younger Chinese: "It would seem that every foreign vice and extravagance has its votaries among the younger Chinese in Shanghai who, meeting largely with the wider elements of the foreign population, copy their lust for pleasure as though it were the hallmark of modernity."

 In 1926 Sokolsky became associate editor for The Far Eastern Review until March 1931.

-It was in China that Sokolsky inaugurated his lifelong association with the National Association of Manufacturers (NAM).